 - Train your dog to urinate in a location that is less visible.
 This approach is very effective for owners who do not want to add supplements to their dogs' diet.

-- Feed your dog a supplement like Doctors Foster and Smith Lawn Guard®, or apply a product to the lawn such as Spot Gone Lawn Treatment.
-These products bind and neutralize the nitrogen in your pet's urine.
+- Feed your dog a supplement like Doctors Foster and Smith Lawn Guard®, which helps bind nitrogen in waste and reduce fecal odor.
+Or apply a product to the lawn such as Dogonit Lawn Rejuvenator, which restores unsightly lawn spots due to pet urine, salt deicers, or winter kill.

 - Reduce the stress on your lawn by not over- or under-fertilizing and by watering frequently.

 - If neighbors' dogs are causing the problem, using a fence or motion-activated sprinkler may be helpful in keeping these dogs off your lawn.

 All lawn burn products are not the same.
 Some oral lawn burn products contain the ingredient methionine, an amino acid that, at higher doses, can lower the urine pH, acidifying the urine.
 If the pH of the urine becomes too acidic, urinary tract problems, such as urine crystals and certain types of bladder stones, may result.
 We recommend choosing products that do not change the urine pH.
 Effective lawn burn products often contain the ingredient Yucca schidigera, which helps bind the nitrogen in the urine, so that less is excreted onto the grass.
 Finally, although lawn burn products can be very helpful, you may still get the best result by using a multi-faceted approach- for example more frequent watering in years when there is less rain.